 Open AA meetings, on the other hand, are open to anybody.
-Open meetings give you a platform to share your story, worries, or doubts – and give you a chance to listen to other people’s stories regarding alcoholism.
+Open meetings give you a platform to practice gratitude and share your story, worries, or doubts.
+These meetings also give you a chance to listen to other people’s stories regarding alcoholism.

 Different centres will host different meetings – some will focus on talking, whereas others will involve more listening.
-Some are connected to a certain treatment program, whereas others tend to be more religious.
+Some are connected to a certain treatment programme, whereas others tend to be more religious.
 This could be why there’s a misconception that AA is a cult.

 There are many types of meetings.
 You can find AA meetings for women only or men only, meetings that are inclusive to just young people, Big Book meetings (that discuss the Big Book/ “Twelve Steps and Twelve Traditions”) – and many more.
 Be sure to research local AA meetings in your area if you’re interested in taking the first step into AA.